unnisha14/unnisha14/README.md

 - 👋 Hi, I’m @unnisha14
-- 👀 I’m interested in Android App Development and Competitive Coding
+- 👀 I’m interested in Android App Development, UI/UX Designing and Competitive Coding
 - 🌱 I’m currently learning B.Tech in Computer Science and Engineering in Dr. B R NIT Jalandhar
 - 💞️ I’m looking to collaborate on Android Development
 - 📫 How to reach me ...